WISCENTD-UPC/dhis2-godata-interoperability/README.md

 The functionallity of the package is splitted among different steps.

-+ node index.js copy-organisation-units <dest>: get all organisation units from DHIS2, transforms them to fit Go.Data's schema and saves them hierarchally in a json file in <dest>.
++ node dhis2-godata-interoperability.js copy-organisation-units <dest>: get all organisation units from DHIS2, transforms them to fit Go.Data's schema and saves them hierarchally in a json file in <dest>.

-+ node index.js create-outbreaks: Create Go.Data outbreaks based on the organisation units and tracked entities of the DHIS2 instance.
++ node dhis2-godata-interoperability.js create-outbreaks: Create Go.Data outbreaks based on the organisation units and tracked entities of the DHIS2 instance.
 There are two modes avaliable that can be configured in the configuration file: *GROUP* mode and *EXPAND* mode. *EXPAND* mode create one outbreak for each organisation unit with tracked entities, while *GROUP* mode only creates one outbreak for each group of organisation units under a certain administrative level (that can be configured in the configuration file). *GROUP* mode is the default value with a grouping level of 0 (i.e.: only one outbreak is going to be created in most cases).

-+ node index.js copy-cases: transfers tracked entities from DHIS2 to Go.Data, transforming the data to fit Go.Data's schema and assigning an outbreak automatically.
++ node dhis2-godata-interoperability.js copy-cases: transfers tracked entities from DHIS2 to Go.Data, transforming the data to fit Go.Data's schema and assigning an outbreak automatically.

++ node dhis2-godata-interoperability.js copy-contacts: transfers contacts from DHIS2 to Go.Data, adding aditional persons and the relationships among them.

 ## Configuration